College House is the oldest university college in New Zealand, tracing back to the earliest days of European settlement in Canterbury.

 Over the years the College has made some additions to the original Warren and Mahoney design with two new houses, Hardie and Beadel, and the Allan Pyatt Study Centre and Common Room; all designed by Wilkie + Bruce.

-In 2015, College House was home to 159 students (from 73 different schools) enrolled across all UC faculties.
+In 2016, College House is home to 159 students (from 73 different schools) enrolled across all UC faculties.